 Lindstrom describes his game as such: "In general I like to play up front but can also play on the wings.
 I’ve got a strong shot on me from distance and I like to link up play in the penalty area."

 A man that also loved to run at defenders and sank them to the floor with a drop of the shoulder was Draxler.
-The former Schalke and Wolfsburg midfielder - who won the 2014 FIFA World Cup with Germany - takes up very similar attacking positions to Lindstrom, drifting between the lines and making it nigh-on impossible for opposition defenders to keep tabs on his movement.
+The former Schalke and Wolfsburg midfielder - who won the 2014 FIFA World Cup with Germany - takes up very similar attacking positions to Lindstrom, drifting between the lines and making it exceedingly difficult for opposition defenders to keep tabs on his movement.

 Did you know?

 Lindstrom is not the only man to make the move directly from Brondby to Frankfurt, but he is the first outfield player to do so.
 Bundesliga goalkeepers Lukas Hradecky (2013) and Frederik Ronnow (2015) both also swapped the Brondby Stadium for the Deutsche Bank Park and each spent three years with Frankfurt before moving to Bayer Leverkusen and Union Berlin respectively.